kit-data-manager/katacoda-scenarios/metastore/step3.md

 --form 'document=@metadata-document.json' |json_pp
 `{{execute}}

-Great, if we now list all metadata documents for the relatedResource with id `anyResourceId`, we can see the metadata we've just uploaded:
+Great, if we now list all metadata records for the relatedResource with id `anyResourceId`, we can see the entry we've just uploaded:

 `curl --location --request GET 'http://localhost:8040/api/v1/metadata/?relatedResourceId=anyResourceId' \
+--header 'Accept: application/vnd.datamanager.metadata-record+json' |json_pp`{{execute}}

+Instead, if we want to obtain the metadata document itself, we have to use the `id` of the record:

+`curl --location --request GET 'http://localhost:8040/api/v1/metadata/my_first_document' \
---header 'Accept: application/vnd.datamanager.schema-record+json' |json_pp`{{execute}}
+--header 'Accept: application/json' |json_pp`{{execute}}